-The remainder of this document sets out the details for priority 2.2 supported placements for people with neurodiverse conditions.
-This should be read in conjunction with the guidance for this call for projects.
+The remainder of this document sets out the details for priority 2.1 supported placements for young people.
+This should be read in conjunction with the guidance for tis call for projects.

-3. Supported placements for people with neurodiverse conditions (priority 2.2)
+3. Supported placements for young people (priority 2.1)

-This priority is designed to improve employment outcomes for people who are neurodivergent conditions, are of working age and are economically inactive, with autism, ADHD, dyslexia, dyspraxia, and other neurodiverse conditions in the North East Combined Authority area.

-Priority 2.2 will offer employment support and a variety of work-based experiences, including subsidised work placements to develop neurodivergent people's skills, experience, and confidence in the workplace.
+The purpose of this priority is to improve employment outcomes for young people aged 18-24 who are currently economically inactive in the North East Combined Authority area.
+Priority 2.1 will offer employment support and a variety of work-based experiences, including subsidised work placements to develop young people's skills, experience, and confidence in the workplace.

-Priority 2.2 aims to:
+Priority 2.1 aims to:

-- Create inclusive pathways into work through supported and subsidised placements and tailored support and interventions. - Address barriers to employment through a range of work tasters and placement opportunities for neurodivergent people of working age.
+- Address barriers to employment through a range of work tasters and placement opportunities for young people. - Provide wrap around employability and personal development support, to complement the work placements. - Increase the number of young people entering employment or further education, training or employment support.

-- Provide wrap around employability and personal development support, to complement the work placements. - Increase the number of neurodiverse people entering employment or further education, training or employment support. - Support employers to take on neurodivergent people with a financial subsidy and wrap around support to the employer, and promote neuroinclusive recruitment, onboarding and workplace practices among employers. - Learn from the different types of placement opportunities, to inform the North East evidence base.
+- Support employers to take on young people with a financial subsidy and wrap around support to the employer. - Learn from the different types of placement opportunities, to inform the North East evidence base.

-Summary of priority 2.2:
+Summary of priority 2.1:

-- The target group is 18 to 64-year-olds, not currently in education, employment or training and economically inactive. - Participants must self-declare a neurodivergent condition and be awaiting diagnosis. - Priority 2.2 is expected to support 200 people in total. - All participants will have some work-based placement activity.
+- The target group is inclusive of 18 to 24-year-olds, not in education, employment or training (NEET) and economically inactive. - Priority 2.1 is expected to support 220 young people in total. - The majority of young people will have some work-based placement activity.
 A subsidy will be available for longer placements.
-More details are outlined below. - The placement sectors should be varied and include growth sectors, foundational sectors and employers offering permanent roles and progression opportunities. - Placements should be in public, private and VCSE sectors.
-Subsidies are only available to private and VCSE sectors. - An indicative allocation of £875,000 is available for this priority. - The Combined Authority expects to fund one or two projects in this strand of activity. - The minimum grant request is £450,000, and the maximum request is £875,000.
+More details are outlined below. - The placement sectors should be varied and include growth sectors, foundational sectors and employers offering permanent roles and progression opportunities. - Placements can be in public, private and VCSE sectors.
+Subsidies are only available to private and VCSE sectors. - An indicative allocation of £950,000 is available for this priority. - The Combined Authority expects to fund up to 3 projects in this strand of activity. - The minimum grant request is £300,000, and the maximum request is £950,000.
 Projects that apply for more or less funding will not be assessed. - For this priority it is expected that projects will cover the whole of the North East region. - All delivery must be completed by 31 March 2026.